rh-jmc-team/jfr-native-image-tests/README.md

 # jfr-native-image-tests
-The goal of this repository is to provide a test suite is to test JFR events in native images.
-It helps to run multiple tests at once and automatically analyze output JFR files.
+The goal of this repository is to provide a test suite for JFR events in native images.
+It helps run multiple tests at once and automatically analyze the output JFR files.
 This is useful for test driven development, as well as regression testing.

 ### Usage:
 1. Compile to bytecode.